-The building where our contact centre is based was evacuated last week.
-Our 0800 numbers are up and running again, but please be patient as we have limited support available for our contact centre staff.
-We’ll do our best to help you if you need to call us.
-For more information read our latest media release.
+The building where our contact centre is based was evacuated on 13 June.
+Our contact centre and emails are up and running again, but please be patient as we have limited support available.
+If you’re waiting for an application, please have a look at our current processing times.

 Here at the Transport Agency we want all our people to go home safe and well every day, no exceptions.
 As part of this, we're committed to creating a Zero Harm culture - a systemic risk-based (or 'real world') approach to health and safety - not only within our own organisation, but across the wider roading industry.
 New Zealand is revolutionising the way it approaches health and safety.
 As an employer and a principal, the Transport Agency is also committed to providing leadership in healthy and safe work practices through working closely with employees, key stakeholders and industry groups to develop and promote innovative tools and systems, and easy to implement minimum standards.

 Developed together with the Transport Agency’s Zero Harm Industry Group - representing key stakeholders, contractors and designers - each minimum standard sets a clear expectation and provides practical recommendations that allow work on the state highway network to be carried out safely, effectively, and to a high standard.
 Each document complements any existing procedures or legislative framework that is already in use in New Zealand such as Worksafe NZ guidelines.
 Please share these documents with suppliers, contractors and partners that work with us or on our behalf – we want to make it easy for everyone to be involved in Zero Harm.